ashwinsathish/Adv-lane-detection/README.md

 - Color Thresholding: This is used to detect lane markings based on color information.
 The color_threshold(img, s_thresh=(0,255), v_thresh=(0,255)) function converts the image to HLS and HSV color spaces.
 Thresholds are applied to the S (saturation) and V (value) channels separately, and a binary image is created based on the thresholded values.
 - Threshold Pipeline: The thresh_pipeline() function combines the results of gradient and color thresholding to create a final binary image that highlights the detected lane markings.

+### 4. Perspective Transform
-Perspective Transform: The code includes functions to perform perspective transformation on the image.
+The code includes functions to perform perspective transformation on the image.
 These functions are used to obtain a bird's-eye view of the lane markings, which helps in analyzing the lane curvature and detecting departures.
 The functions include:

-img_persp(img): Performs perspective transform on the input image using source and destination points.
+- img_persp(img): Performs perspective transform on the input image using source and destination points.
 Perspective Transformation Setup: The perspective_transformer() function sets up the source and destination points for the perspective transformation.
 These points define a trapezoidal region of interest in the original image and map it to a rectangular region in the transformed image.

+### 5. Image Warping
-Image Warping: The img_warp(img, src, dst) function applies the perspective transform to the input image using the specified source and destination points.
+The img_warp() function applies the perspective transform to the input image using the specified source and destination points.
 This results in a warped image where the lane markings appear as straight lines.